Outcomes Assessment at Springfield College

-- All course syllabi must include 5-6 statements of the learning outcomes anticipated for the course;
+- All course syllabi must include 5-6 statements of the student learning outcomes anticipated for the course;

-- These outcomes statements should reflect the content approved for the course and the outcomes needed to satisfy program and/or general education requirements;
+- These outcome statements should reflect the content approved for the course and the outcomes needed to satisfy program and/or general education requirements;

-- For each outcome identified for the course, the syllabus should describe the assessment strategies that will be used to determine if the outcome has been achieved by the student;
+- For each outcome, the syllabus should describe an assessment strategies that will be used to determine if the outcome has been achieved by the student;

 A sample course based outcomes and assessment section of the syllabi might look like this: